striblab/202003-morale/README.md

 1. Ask Thomas for a copy of the Google credentials JSON as well as the .env variables.
 1. Put the Google credentials JSON file into this file path `./src/data/`.
 1. Make sure that the Google credentials, .zip file with static assets and json are not being tracked by Git.
+1. Run `mkdir ./src/data/media` and subsequently run `mkdir ./src/data/zips`. `./src/data/media` is where all of our static assets will live and will sync with a folder on S3. `./src/data/zips` will serve as an archive in the event the Google Drive gets overrun.

 ### Publishing new content

 Note: You will need your .aws/credentials file in order to publish.

 1. From the repository directory, run `chmod 0755 publish.sh`.
 This changes the file permissions so that your computer knows that the shell script is an executable file.
 If you've already done this, skip this step.
 1. Go to the Google Drive folder that holds all the media assets and download it as a .zip file.
-Rename it `files.zip` and drag and drop it into the `./src/data/` directory. **Note: If the .zip file is not named `files.zip` the script will not run.**
+Drag it into `./src/data`.
 1. From the repository directory, run `./publish.sh`.
-This script deletes the original `files/` directory, unzips the zip file, uploads its content to S3, scrapes the JSON out of the Google Sheet and deletes the zip file.
+This script deletes the original `files/` directory, renames the zip file, unzips the zip file, uploads its content to S3, scrapes the JSON out of the Google Sheet, renames the zip file with a timestamp and moves it to an archive folder.

 ## Get started